Tailscale: A Zero-Config Mesh VPN for People Who Hate Networking

 The first lists every device, its address, and whether the connection is direct or relayed.
 The second prints this machine’s stable Tailscale address.

-Every device gets an address from the 100.64.0.0/10 range, the block reserved for carrier-grade NAT, which Tailscale repurposes because it never appears on the public internet.
+Every device gets an address from the CGNAT range (the 100.64/10 block reserved for carrier-grade NAT), which Tailscale repurposes because it never appears on the public internet.
 The important property is that these addresses are stable.
-A laptop keeps the same 100.x.y.z whether it is on home broadband, a café’s Wi-Fi, or tethered to a phone in another country.
-You can hard-code that address into a config file and it will keep working.
+A laptop keeps the same Tailscale address whether it is on home broadband, a café’s Wi-Fi, or tethered to a phone in another country.
+You can hard-code that address into a config file and it will keep working, which is a small miracle if you have ever tried to script against a machine that changes IP every time it moves network.

 Memorising addresses is still tedious, so Tailscale offers MagicDNS.
 Enable it and every device becomes reachable by its hostname: